-In this 235-hour Home Study Program, we provide an intuitive learner paced curriculum including a manual, instructional videos, student and instructor interaction, and activities to reinforce your aromatherapy knowledge.
+This Home Study Program provides an intuitive learner-paced curriculum including an on-line manual, instructional videos, student and instructor interaction, and activities to reinforce your aromatherapy knowledge.

 Aromatherapy and Essential Oil History

 How Essential Oils Are Extracted From Plants

 Ways to Use Essential Oils